 Go crazy with different textures.
 They will all play together well because they are neutral!

 Everything in a room has a texture whether it be smooth, nubby, shiny, velvety, woven, furry, matte, shiny, leathery, or whatnot.
-So make sure to include a wide variety of all of these.
+So make sure to include a wide variety of all of these textural elements.

-Metal brings another texture and neutral color to the mix so make sure and layer in metallics with some iron, brass, chrome, etc.
+Metal brings even more interesting textures and neutral colors to the mix.
+So layer in metallics with some iron, brass, chrome, etc.

-Without color, your eye searches for something to keep it interested.
-Break up the boringness with curved furniture, architectural features, and unique accessories.
+Without color, your eye searches for something to keep it entertained.
+Break up the boringness with the visual interest of curved furniture, architectural detail, and unique accessories.

 4. Add a bit of black.

-A touch of black in any room is a trick from the interior designer’s toolbox but black accents are extra divine and sophisticated in a neutral room.
-I’m so completely infatuated with the current trend of black door and window trim!
+A touch of black in any room is a trick from the interior designer’s toolbox.
+And black accents are extra divine and sophisticated in a neutral room.
+I’m so completely infatuated with the current trend of black doors and window trim!

 5. Add warmth with wood.